gabriel-messas/computer-science-information-repository/README.md

       - The key should be, at least, as long as the message and be used uniquely with a probability 1/|K| where |K| is the key space.

       - An example of this concept is the One-Time Pad (OTP) cipher.

+    - #### Diffusion
+      - Spreading statistical structural characteristics of the plaintext throughout the ciphertext.

+    - #### Confusion
+      - Making the relationship between the ciphertext and the key way too complex to be discovered.